 Grab lunch at Illegal Pete’s, a favorite low-key, local burrito joint with delicious, potato-studded burritos, bowls, quesadillas and tacos.
 You’ll feel good knowing that their longtime Starving Artists program encourages touring bands to sign up for free food vouchers, so they can stop in for a hot meal while they’re in town.
 Illegal Pete’s even has a small record label, Greater Than Collective, which is cultivating about a dozen artists worth checking out.

 Finally, it’s time to see what Denver’s live music scene is really all about.
 There are some three dozen venues in Denver, and every local has their favorite.
-But for a reliably awesome experience, start with the Ogden Theatre, a just-right-sized, standing-room-only venue that gets a refreshing mix of recognizable acts (Jenny Lewis, Maggie Rogers, Sterolab) and local up-and-comers, too.
+But for a reliably awesome experience, start with the Ogden Theatre (new events are being scheduled beginning in August 2021), a just-right-sized, standing-room-only venue that gets a refreshing mix of recognizable acts (Jenny Lewis, Maggie Rogers, Sterolab) and local up-and-comers, too.
 Or if you go for tiny and dive-y, Larimer Lounge is a true launchpad for emerging rock artists.
 For a venue that’s extremely well-tapped-into the best jam, electronic and hip-hop groups around, try Cervantes Masterpiece, which was a jazz club in the 1930s, in the historic Five Points neighborhood.
 Beginning August 2019, you’ll want to get tickets for the new Mission Ballroom in the RiNo (River North Art District), which is set to kick Denver’s music scene up yet another notch with a lineup that includes the Lumineers, Ben Harper, Brandi Carlile, Bastille and the Raconteurs.

-Post-show, head to Bowman’s Vinyl and Lounge on South Broadway, which is open until 2 a.m. on Saturdays.
+Post-show, head to Bowman’s Vinyl and Lounge on South Broadway.
 Shop their vinyl collection, chill in an armchair by the piano, play pool and enjoy killer craft cocktails with music-inspired names, like the Rick Astley.

 Ophelia’s Electric Soapbox is a brothel-turned-peep-show-parlor-turned-restaurant.
 (Really.)
 The swanked-out joint has intimate balcony seating and a surrounding sunken stage that hosts performances most evenings.
 On Sundays, brunch comes with a side of live music, too, with performers ranging from Wes Watkins, the trumpet player of Nathaniel Rateliff & the Night Sweats, to bluegrass bands.
 While you enjoy the tunes, try the crème brûlée French toast or the arepas Benedict, paired with a bottomless mimosa.